HMCS Haida: Refit and northern operations

-Haida, along with Huron and Iroquois, left for Halifax on 4 June to refit as part of Canada's contribution to Operation Downfall.
-They arrived on 10 June and Haida started a tropicalization refit but it was suspended after the surrender of Japan later that summer.
+Haida, Huron and Iroquois, left for Halifax on 4 June to refit as part of Canada's contribution to Operation Downfall.
+They arrived on 10 June and Haida started a tropicalization refit, that was suspended after the surrender of Japan later that summer.
 Haida was paid off on 20 March 1946.

 Cold War operations

 Haida was in inactive reserve for approximately one year but was prepared for reactivation in 1947 and underwent a refit for updated armament and sensors.
 This involved replacing the main armament, with the 4.7-inch guns removed and two twin Mk XVI 4-inch gun mounts installed forward and a twin 3 in/50 calibre gun mount installed aft.
 The ship was given a Mk 63 fire control director for its guns.
 One turret was completely removed and replaced by two Squid anti-submarine mortars placed on the quarterdeck.
 A short aluminum mast was installed and the funnels were fitted with caps.

 Haida was equipped with Type 275, SPS-10, SPS-6, Type 293 and 262 radars and Type 140 and 174 sonars.
 While in refit, fire gutted the wheelhouse and boiler tubes burst later during speed trials.
 She returned to the fleet, still carrying the pennant number G63, in May 1947.

 Haida and her sister ship HMCS Nootka participated in exercises between the RCN's Atlantic Fleet and the United States Navy and Royal Navy over the next several years and were the first RCN ships to penetrate Hudson Bay in Fall 1948.
 Haida was involved in assisting during the grounding of the aircraft carrier HMCS Magnificent off Port Mouton, Nova Scotia on 4 June 1949.
 In November 1949, Haida rescued the 18 members of the crew of a United States Air Force B-29 bomber that crashed in the Atlantic Ocean.
 That December, Haida was downgraded to a depot and accommodation ship in Halifax.

-The opening of the Korean War on 25 June 1950 saw Haida once again activated for war duty.
-She was converted to a destroyer escort and began refit in July 1950 which saw various new armaments and sensors and communications systems.
+When the Korean War started on 25 June 1950, Haida was once again activated for war duty.
+She was converted to a destroyer escort and began refit in July 1950, with various new armaments, sensors and communications systems.
 She was recommissioned on 15 March 1952 and carried the pennant DDE 215.
 She departed Halifax on 27 September for Sasebo, Japan, arriving there on 6 November after passing through the Panama Canal.